 For a color job, you can save a soft proof in PDF format for viewing at a different time or location.
-When you export to PDF, you can selected a page range and resolution.
+When you export to PDF, you can selected a page range and resolution

-Note: The soft proof does not display the effects of calibration, which can affect color.
+Note: The soft proof does not display the effects of calibration, which can affect color, and it does not show the color replacement changes applied in the job.